jetbrains-academy/rustlings-course/Type Conversions/Type Conversions/Intro/task.md

 #### Rust Book Sections

-These are not directly covered in the book, but the standard library has great documentation for [conversions here](https://doc.rust-lang.org/std/convert/index.html).
+These are not directly covered in the book, but the standard library has a great documentation for [conversions here](https://doc.rust-lang.org/std/convert/index.html).
 The `FromStr` trait is also covered [here](https://doc.rust-lang.org/std/str/trait.FromStr.html).